Salamence064/Slot-Car-Derby/README.md

  9. ~~If the car is moving too fast (i.e. its velocity is above a certain threshold on a turn), don't apply the constraint and let the car fall onto the ground~~
  10. ~~Add the bouncing effects of the car falling onto the ground -- basically, we will be adding collision to the ground~~

-ChatGPT provided me with the constraint equations for the CircularTrack.
+ChatGPT provided me with the constraint equations for the CircularTrack and provided assistence in constructing the orthonormal vectors for the rotation matrix used to align the car to always face forward.
 I also used GitHub Copilot to generate boilerplate code in some of the constructors and other functions.
 The constraint equation for the SplineTrack was created with help from Dr. Sueda.